 BIKE TO WORK on Friday, May 15 and then ride to all of our participating businesses for a discount!

-After work come on down and celebrate the camaraderie of the day at the Norty’s for free appetizers and our awards ceremony at 5:30PM on Friday May 15th!
+After work come on down and celebrate the camaraderie of the day at HiHo for free appetizers and our awards ceremony at 5:30PM on Friday May 15th!
+A BIG THANK YOU to Sunshine Electronic and HiHo for sponsoring the Happy Hour this year!

 Missouri is currently facing a big problem with transportation funding.
 Unless something is done now, the situation will only get worse.
 A bill has been introduced in the Missouri Senate that proposes a 2-cent-per-gallon fuel tax increase for the next three years.
 This type of funding solution, commonly reffered to as 2+2+2+indexing, is the quickest and most feasible plan to solve the most urgent of Missouri’s transportation funding problems.